Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Introduction

 The organization of this paper is as follows.
-Sec.~\ref{sec:spectrum} is devoted to introducing the viewpoint of the $\Omega$-spectrum which Kitaev pointed out, and its connection to the adiabatic pump and an emergent SRE state trapped on a texture.
-In Sec.~\ref{sec:genehomo}, we define the equivariant generalized homology for a given $\Omega$-spectrum of SRE states.
+Sec.~\ref{sec:spectrum} is devoted to introducing the viewpoint of the $\Omega$-spectrum, which Kitaev pointed out, and its connection to the adiabatic pump and an emergent invertible state trapped on a texture.
+In Sec.~\ref{sec:genehomo}, we define the equivariant generalized homology for a given $\Omega$-spectrum of invertible states.
 Some generic properties of a generalized homology are given.
-We formulate the AHSS in Sec.~\ref{sec:ahss} in the detail.
+We formulate the AHSS in Sec.~\ref{sec:ahss} in detail.
 We collect physical implications of the AHSS in Sec.~\ref{sec:phys_ahss}.
 The connection to the higher-order SPT phases and various LSM-type theorems are described there.
 Sec.~\ref{sec:interacting} and \ref{sec:free} present various examples of the computation of the AHSS.
 Sec.~\ref{sec:interacting} is for interacting crystalline SPT phases.
 For free fermions, the generalized homology is recast as the $K$-homology.
 We describe the AHSS for free fermions in Sec.~\ref{sec:free}.
-We summarize this paper and give outlook in Sec.~\ref{sec:conc}.
+We summarize this paper and suggest future directions in Sec.~\ref{sec:conc}.

-{\it Notation---} In this paper, ``SRE$^d$" and ``SPT$^d$" mean ``$d$-dimensional SRE" and ``$d$-dimensional SPT", respectively.
+{\it Notation---} In this paper, ``Inv$^d$" and ``SPT$^d$" mean ``$d$-dimensional invertible" and ``$d$-dimensional SPT", respectively.
+Unless stated otherwise, dimension always refers to the spatial dimension.